MFM Presents… Brief Recess

 And

-It was also like deep in Brooklyn and you don't live anywhere near that.
+It was also like deep in Brooklyn, and you don't live anywhere near that.
 No, I don't.

-You would have been like, this is, this is a four-hour flight for me to get there from where it when i first started dating my now husband um i was living in brooklyn and he was not yeah and it felt like a long-distance relationship it really really did and i mean and it really wasn't that far no theory but it felt what did we say it'd be like that it'd be like that and it felt like
+When I first started dating my now husband, I i was living in brooklyn and he was not yeah and it felt like a long distance relationship it really really did and i mean and it really wasn't that far in the theory but it felt what did we say it'd be like that it'd be like that and it felt like to be like that behind god's back brad lived in hoboken oh god And when you have to transfer, when you have to cross state lines, interstate commerce like that, it really does.

 It was, it was, it was actually really a pain in the ass.

-Anyway, part of how Diddy got in trouble just crossed the state line.
+Part of how Diddy got in trouble just crossed the state line.

 Okay, we're going to go right into sidebars.
 Okay.